 Live chat isn’t just for customer support, it can be used as a fantastic sales tool too.

-The use of proactive chats in particular can see engagement with a live chat app even greater.
-Proactive chats are where a small pop up appears in the corner of the screen asking the browser if they need help.
+The use of proactive chats in particular can make engagement with a live chat app even greater.
+Proactive chats are where a small pop up appears in the corner of the screen asking the user if they need help.

 It can lead to huge conversion rates as shown by a study of Toyota, Lexus, and Scion dealers using proactive chat vs. passive chat which demonstrated high chat-to-lead conversion rates of 77%.

-Live chat is also completely customisable, with personalised greetings and chat initiations helping to target more specific audiences.
-For example, a chat window could pop up after someone has been browsing a page after 30 seconds or when they have visited 2+ pages to indicate that they’re a serious potential consumer.
+Live chat is also completely customisable, with personalised greetings and chat initiations helping you to target more specific audiences.
+For example, a chat window could pop up after someone has been browsing a page for more than thirty seconds or when they have visited more than two pages on the website, which indicates that they’re a serious potential consumer.

-Alternatively, proactive chats could kick in where an extra push might be needed like on a pricing page, providing more information that can help to convert a potential client.
-By anticipating problems in advance, customers feel valued; creating a great impression from the very beginning of their journey.
+Alternatively, proactive chats could kick in where an extra push might be needed, like on a pricing page, providing more information that can help to convert a potential client.
+By anticipating problems in advance, customers feel valued which creates a great impression from the very beginning of their journey.

 Live chat enhances your customer service

-Typically advertising has evolved from a product-focused model to a more customer experience one.
-Rarely do we now see marketing purely based on a product, but a greater emphasis placed on why we should pick this product based on the overall customer experience that is sold to us.
+Typically, advertising has evolved from a product-focused model to one based more around customer experience.
+Rarely do we now see marketing purely based on a product; a greater emphasis is placed on why we should pick this product based on the overall customer experience that is sold to us.